wp-plugins/post-type-requirements-checklist/readme.txt

 Installation from WordPress Plugin Directory:

 1. From wp-admin interface, go to Plugins -> Add New
-2. Search for "Post Type Requirements Checklist"
+2. Search for "Requirements Checklist"
 3. Click Install Now under the plugin name
 4. Click Ok to install the plugin
 5. Click Activate Plugin once installed